This post on Trident has been compensated for. While some points mentioned above are from Trident, thoughts expressed are my own.

 As I have mentioned in previous posts, I worked at a dental office for a few months before I became pregnant.
 And while I wouldn’t consider myself a big expert on dental health, I can definitely say that I have learned A LOT about teeth and how to take care of it because of my constant communication with dentists and patients during that time.

 I had to learn how to read teeth x-rays, memorize loads of dental abbreviations, understand the causes of dental problems, and know ways to improve one’s overall dental health.
 During times when dentists aren’t available to talk on the phone (which was almost always the case), it was my job to educate and encourage patients to take better care of their teeth.
+Otherwise patients will have needed to invest in health insurance or claim through their insurance to have their teeth taken care of, it’s better to take care of your teeth before it becomes to late.

 Did you know that Trident gum is the first national sugar-free gum in the US?